Nazhdache4ka/battleship/README.md

 This repository contains a fullstack Battleship game built with a React frontend and a NestJS backend.

-The project currently includes production-style authentication, persistent user profiles, board presets, and AI gameplay.
-Realtime multiplayer support is implemented in the codebase and is under active hardening.
+The project currently includes production-style authentication, persistent user profiles, board presets, AI gameplay, and a fully implemented realtime multiplayer mode.

 ## Project Structure